Ijezue/Ijezue/README.md

-- 👋 Hi, I’m Ijezue, an engineering undergraduate
+- 👋 Hi, I’m Ijezue, an engineering graduate
 - 👀 I’m interested in AI and blockchain
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on projects focused on machine learning, data analysis and blockchain development.